Vy-CES/liferay-qa-tool/README.md

 Make your life easier in Liferay QA

 This script is a menu based terminal program to accomplish many of the repetative tasks we do in Liferay QA.
-Please contact Victor if you have any feed back.
+Please contact Victor if you have any questions/feedback.

 **Please use the "win" branch if you are on a windows operating system.**